Sa4d/pdsnd_github/README.md

 ### Credits
-I would like to thank bilal :)
+I would like to thank bilal
+Thanks :)